rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ![My bookshelf.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646110277176/dTcpJ044o.png)

+Over the years I have read books from the genres of fiction, nonfiction, self-help, and more other stuff that interests me.
+Those books have inspired and helped me become the person I am today.

+##  💡Problem statement

+> For almost a decade, *GoodReads* has been the dominant platform for readers to discover and rate books.
+But many of the internet’s most dedicated readers now wish they could share their enthusiasm for books elsewhere.

 And I wanted to have that online catalog of books, I wanted to talk about the books I read.
 I once tried GoodReads and never opened it again because of its bad user experience. *I mean it's 2022!*

-> For almost a decade, *GoodReads* has been the dominant platform for readers to discover and rate books.
-But many of the internet’s most dedicated readers now wish they could share their enthusiasm for books elsewhere.

 I know, there have been built alternatives.
 My goal was not to try to solve the engineering problem but the **user experience** problem.
 So I was more focused on the execution, rather than the idea.
 I wanted to build my own version of this side project.